andyg7/News-Chat-App/README.md

 ## What is this?

 It's a chat app for news junkies to share news.
-Currently powered by https://newsapi.org/ .
 Basically you can browse news articles, open them up in an external browser, and chat and send article info to other chat users.
+Currently powered by https://newsapi.org/.

 ## Development Information

+Written in Java on a Mac

+### Required files

 Database of Users:

 use a simple file called "user_info.txt" to store usernames and password e.g. SomeUser SomePasword

+Options on how to view articles

+articles_options.txt

+Blocked users file

+blocked_users.txt

+Options for which news sources to browse

+sources_options.txt

+### How to run

+I use maven to compile and run.
+There's a pom file in the root.

 How to run the server:

 mvn exec:java -Dexec.mainClass=Main -Dexec.args="<port_number>"

+e.g. mvn exec:java -Dexec.mainClass=Main -Dexec.args="4141"

 How to run client:

-mvn exec:java -Dexec.mainClass=MyClient -Dexec.args=" <host_name> <port_number> <api_file_location>"
+mvn exec:java -Dexec.mainClass=MyClient -Dexec.args="localhost 4141 API_FOLDER/api_key"

-New API Key
+### New API Key

 Need an api key to access news information from the app.
-Get a key at https://newsapi.org/
+Get a (free) key at https://newsapi.org/

-## Commands:
+## Commands (this is a subset):

 - message <person>
-   - Sends message to another user e.g. message Andy hey whats up
+   - Sends message to another user
+   - e.g. message Andy hey whats up
 - articles <news_source>
    - gets articles from source
    - Examples: